-All Insa employees are eligible for EST and will receive a balance of 40 hours as a deposit into their bank on January $1^{st}$ of each calendar year, unless they are in their first 90 days of employment, in which case they will receive a deposit in accordance with the schedule below.
-Employees will receive the time upon hire but will only be eligible to begin using this time on their $90^{th}$ day of employment.
-Exempt employees will be assumed to work 40 hours per week.
+All Insa employees are eligible for sick time and will receive a balance of 40 hours as a deposit into their bank on January 1st of each calendar year, unless they are in their first 90 days of employment, in which case they will receive a deposit in accordance with the schedule below.
+Employees are eligible to begin using sick time on their 90th day of employment.